 E. Marginal Losses Component Calculation

 The CAISO calculates the Marginal Cost of Losses (MCLi) at each bus i as described in Section 27.1.1.2.
-The MCL component of the LMP at any bus i within the CAISO’s Balancing Authority Area is calculated using the equation:
+The MCL component of the LMP at any bus i within the CAISO’s Balancing Authority Area is calculated in the Day-Ahead Market and the Real-Time Market using the equation:

 MCLi = MLFi * SMECr

+The MCL component of the LMP at any bus i within an EIM Balancing Authority Area is calculated in the Real-Time Market using the equation:

+MCLi = MLFi * (SMECr j – )

 Where:

-MLFi is the marginal loss factor for PNode i to the system Reference Bus based on an AC power flow solution.
-The marginal loss factor at a PNode is the incremental change in the quantity (MW) of transmission losses in the network resulting when serving an increment of Load at the PNode from the Reference Bus.
+MLFi (the marginal loss factor for PNode i to the system Reference Bus = ∂L/∂Gi – 1, Where:

-MLFi is equal to 1 - ∂L/∂Gi, where: L is system losses,
+L = system losses,

-Gi is "generation injection" at PNode i, ∂L/∂Gi is the partial derivative of system losses with respect to generation injection at bus i, that is, the incremental change in system losses associated with an incremental change in the generation injections at bus i holding constant other injection and withdrawals at all buses other than the Reference Bus and bus i.
+Gi = generation injected at PNode i, and

+∂L/∂Gi is the partial derivative of system losses with respect to generation injection at bus i; j = the shadow price of the power balance constraint for the Balancing Authority Area in which the bus is located; and

-SMECr is the SMEC at the Reference Bus, r.
+= the shadow price of the EIM export allocation constraint.